 But I still absolutely liked this book.
 White teaches us a great deal about the symbolic role of the “other.”

-First, regarding the title of this post, apologies and thanks to the wondrous Dav Pilkey, whose books about a half-man, half-dog crime fighter had great truck in the Mathwin household some years ago Pilkey’s books usually have the the core as boring, stuffy, adult authority figures.
+First, regarding the title of this post, apologies and thanks to the wondrous Dav Pilkey, whose books about a half-man, half-dog crime fighter had great truck in the Mathwin household some years ago Pilkey’s books usually have at their core boring, stuffy, adult authority figures.
 His heroes come from the fringe to bring justice and order.
 Pilkey may not be pleased to hear it, but this pattern fits many biblical heroes, such as Ehud (left-handed), Samson, and the like.
-But his use specifically of a “dog-man” certainly qualifies as a “symbolism happens” moment.^
+His use specifically of a “dog-man” certainly qualifies as a “symbolism happens” moment.^

 For as White shows, different cultures across time and space have viewed the dog as an outsider, and “unclean.”
 At the same time, dogs guard boundaries, and they help protect the center.
 This paradox, this interplay between good and bad, outside and inside, shows in our experience in a number of ways: